 Counties that are required or choose to plan under RCW 36.70A.040

-An existing resort may be authorized by a county only if:
+A national historic town may be designated under this chapter by a county only if:

-(1) The comprehensive plan specifically identifies policies to guide the development of the existing resort;
+(1) The comprehensive plan specifically identifies policies to guide the preservation, redevelopment, infill, and development of the town;

-(4) The county finds that the resort plan is consistent with the development regulations established for critical areas; and
+(5) The county finds that the national historic town is consistent with the development regulations established for critical areas; and

-(5) On-site and off-site infrastructure impacts are fully considered and mitigated.
+(6) On-site and off-site infrastructure impacts are fully considered and mitigated concurrent with development.

-A county may allocate a portion of its twenty-year population projection, prepared by the office of financial management, to the master planned resort corresponding to the projected number of permanent residents within the master planned resort.
+A county may allocate a portion of its twenty-year population projection, prepared by the office of financial management, to the national historic town corresponding to the projected number of permanent residents within the national historic town.